PySymGym/PySymGym/README.md

 git submodule update --init --recursive
 ```

 Build Symbolic Virtual Machines ([V#](https://github.com/VSharp-team/VSharp) and [usvm](https://github.com/UnitTestBot/usvm)) and methods for training.
-To do this step you need dotnet7, cmake, clang and maven to be installed.
+To do this step, you need to install .NET 7, cmake, clang, and maven.

 ```bash
 cd ./PySymGym